John-Abbott-College/SN1-Notes/Practice_questions/09_Practice_lists.md

 - for each district, asks the user to enter the votes for candidate1 and candidate2
 - save the vote count of each candidate in a list
 - display the min number of votes, max number of votes, average number of votes for each candidate
-- Bonus: who won the election?
+- Who won the election?
      * The winner won a majority of seats (greater than num_districts /2 )

-     * Use a list comprehension (ie [x for x in sequence]), to create the percentage of popular vote each candidate got in each district
+- Bonus: Use a list comprehension (ie [x for x in sequence]), to create the percentage of popular vote each candidate got in each district
 """